purduesigbots/pros-docs/v5/okapi/api/control/async/async-controller-factory.rst

 motionProfile
 ~~~~~~~~~~~~~

 A controller which generates and follows 2D motion profiles.
+Pulls the wheelbase width from the
+provided ``ChassisController``.

 .. tabs ::
    .. tab :: Prototype